pchmn/expo-material3-theme/README.md

 ## ⚠️ Activity recreation

-When material3 dynamic theme is changed on Android 12+ devices, it is a configuration change and the system will recreate an Activity.
+When Material 3 dynamic theme is changed on Android 12+ devices, it is a configuration change and the system will recreate an Activity.

 This configuration change can't be disable: "Some configuration changes always cause the activity to restart.
 You can't disable them.
 For example, you can't disable the dynamic colors change introduced in API 32" (cf official [doc](https://developer.android.com/guide/topics/resources/runtime-changes#restrict-activity)).